The 2nd Generation Toyota Tacoma Clubhouse

 - At 150,000 miles: differentials front and rear, transfer case fluid.

-- Every 30k after 150k: transmission fluid drain-and-fill (Toyota WS, no flush).
+- Every 30k after 150k: transmission fluid drain-and-fill on automatics (Toyota Type T-IV on the 2.7L's 4-speed, Toyota WS on the V6's 5-speed; no flush).
 Three drain-and-fills over 90k is better than one full flush.

 Skip the dealer's "throttle body service" and "fuel system service."
 Both are $180 upsells that do less than a $7 can of Sea Foam in the intake.
 The 1GR-FE does not need either one before 200,000 miles.